 In simple terms, to reduce glare, you need to apply a film that will reduce the amount of sunlight, just like a pair of sunglasses would.
 Our tint films or reflective films are ideal for this purpose, and the darker the film, the less glare.
 So, if your windows face South or West, you will need a darker film than you would on East facing windows.
 North facing windows shouldn't be affected.
 Both types of film will also reduce UV light to negligible amounts, and reflective films also add privacy during daytime hours by giving the glass a mirror finish from the outside.

-Conservatories or orangeries were originally designed to grow fruit and vegetable in all seasons.
+Conservatories or orangeries were originally designed to grow fruit and vegetables in all seasons.
 Nowadays, they are an extra room in the home which can become overheated and unbearable.
 For glass panes, we recommend either our Tinted or Reflective films to ward off the excess heat and sunlight, but if your conservatory roof is polycarbonate, you will need a specially formulated Conservatory Roof Film for that purpose.

 In some cases, when access is compromised or when the glass is not suitable, an exterior grade film is the only option.
 Our External Reflective Film is designed to sustain the elements, and because it is applied externally, it is more efficient at controlling excess heat.